 Hike 2 description.

 Hell Hollow, located in the Fishkill Ridge Conservation Area in Dutchess County, N.Y., is reached after a brief rock scramble.
 It offers a view of the sheer vertical cliff on the other side of the notch; look down at your own risk!
 (But the views of the Hudson Valley are amazing.)
+The parking area for Fishkill Ridge is closed at Pocket Road and hiker parking is now only allowed on Main Street.
 Hike description.

 Hell on earth is in Bear Mountain State Park… or at least Hell Hole is, anyway.
-The red-on-white-blazed Popolopen Gorge Trail runs past Hell Hole, a prominent waterfall/swimming hole in Popolopen Gorge.
+The red-on-white-blazed Popolopen Gorge Trail runs past Hell Hole, a prominent waterfall in Popolopen Gorge.
 Hike description.

 Witch’s Hole State Forest